 The teachers will receive training on being culturally responsive to all students.
-Engagement with their students will help to increase their academic achievement level.
+Engagement with their students will help to increase their achievement level.
 Language acquisition and proficiency are directly related to a student's cultural proficiency and the ability to adapt to the classroom and school environment in such a way that individual needs are recognized and responded to effectively (Lindsey, Nuri Robins, & Terrell, 1999).
-Strategies effective in building collaboration and deepening relationships will include, but not limited to the following:
+Strategies effective in building collaboration and designed to deepen relationships will include, but not limited to the following:

-- Presenting yourself to students as a good listener, asking questions that foster exploration rather than cutting off communication and a teacher that presents herself to students as open, accessible, and nonjudgmental will be better received by the students. - Getting to know your students, establishing a comfortable environment, understanding the language needs and development, using a variety of strategies, using technology, involving others such as peer instruction, team teaching, cross age tutoring, parents, intergenerational tutoring, community resources, cultural exchanges, and examining classroom implication of Brain Research.
+- Presenting yourself to students as a good listener, asking questions that foster exploration rather than cutting off communication and a teacher that presents herself to students as open, accessible, and nonjudgmental will be better received by the students. - Getting to know your students, establishing a comfortable environment, understanding the language needs and development, using a variety of strategies, using technology, involving others such as peer instruction, team teaching, cross age tutoring, parents, intergenerational tutoring, community resources, cultural exchanges, and examining classroom implication of Brain Research are areas of discussion that will be discussed at the daily professional development sessions.